 Your baby size is about the size of an avocado (1) and could fit in the palm of your hand.
 She measures 4.6 inches (11.6cm) and weighs 3.5 ounces (100gm).

-A major growth spurt is on the way, and in the next three weeks she would be more active and many complicated body systems start functioning.
+A major growth spurt is on the way, and in the next three weeks the baby will be more active and many complicated body systems start functioning.
 The following listed features are from the book, The Complete Pregnancy Guide for Expectant Mothers by Alex A. Lluch and Dr. Benito Villanueva (2).

 Skin: The skin is transparent and pink and shows blood vessels beneath.

-Limbs: Her tiny feet can kick and hands make grasping motions.
-Toenails start growing.
-She can now suck the thumb.
+Limbs: Tiny feet can kick and hands make grasping motions.
+Toe nails start growing and the baby can now suck the thumb.